apecloud/kubeblocks/docs/user_docs/backup-and-restore/backup-repo.md

 # Introduction

-BackupRepo is a storage warehouse for backup data, which uses CSI driver to upload backup data to various storage systems, such as object storage like S3 and GCS, or storage servers like FTP and NFS.
-Currently, BackupRepo of Kubeblocks only supports S3 and other S3-compatible storage, and more types of storage will be supported in the future.
+BackupRepo is the storage repository for backup data, which uses CSI driver to upload backup data to various storage systems, such as object storage systems like S3 and GCS, or storage servers like FTP and NFS.
+Currently, BackupRepo of Kubeblocks only supports S3 and other S3-compatible storage systems, and more types of storage will be supported in the future.

-Users can create multiple BackupRepos to suit different usage scenarios.
-For example, on the one hand, it can be divided by actual businesses, the data of business A is stored in warehouse A, and the data of business B is stored in warehouse B. Or on the other hand, multiple warehouses can be divided by region to ensure that data can be disaster-tolerant in different places.
-However, it is required to specify which backup warehouse to store when creating a backup.
-You can also create a default backup warehouse.
-If no specific warehouse is specified when creating a backup, KubeBlocks uses the default warehouse to store backup data.
+Users can create multiple BackupRepos to suit different scenarios.
+For example, based on different businesses, the data of business A is stored in repository A, and the data of business B is stored in repository B. Or you can configure multiple repositories by region to realize geo-disaster recovery.
+But it is required to specify backup repositories when creating a backup.
+You can also create a default backup repository and KubeBlocks uses this default repository to store backup data if no specific repository is specified when creating a backup.

-The following takes AWS S3 as an example to demonstrate how to configure BackupRepo.
+The following instructions take AWS S3 as an example to demonstrate how to configure BackupRepo.
 There are two options for configuring BackupRepo.

+* Automatic BackupRepo configuration: you can provide the necessary configuration information (for example, the AccessKey of object storage, etc.) when installing KubeBlocks, and the installer automatically creates a default BackupRepo and the CSI driver add-on required for automatic installation.
 * Manual BackupRepo configuration: you can install S3 CSI driver and then create BackupRepo manually.
-* Automatic BackupRepo configuration: you can provide the necessary configuration information (for example, the AccessKey of object storage, etc.) when installing KubeBlocks, and the installer automatically creates a default BackupRepo and the CSI driver add-on required for automatic installation.

 ## Automatic BackupRepo configuration